hexwab/zeugma/README.md

 write to this file.
 You should restore the file to its original pristine condition before restarting Zeugma.

+There are three executables, supporting the following configurations:

+* ZeugmaT: BBC with 6502 second processor (80x32 screen, 46K cache, recommended)
+* ZeugmaM: BBC Master 128 (80x32 screen, 29K cache)
+* Zeugma: BBC model B (not v8, 40x25 screen, 13.5K cache)

+The best version to run is autodetected, but individual executables can be run manually if desired.

 Z-machine version 5 is your best bet.
 Version 8 files may work, assuming you can fit them onto a disc and that you're not running a plain model B.  Version 4 is untested.